Koi0x/Hooking-Windows-API-Functions-to-Analyze-JavaScript-VBScript-loaders/README.md

 ![image](https://user-images.githubusercontent.com/95584654/158504684-d978c75f-423c-4929-8a4d-6a5892ae803c.png)

 After setting the breakpoint, continue debugging and you should hit the breakpoint on ShellExecuteExW.
-We want to look at the parameters for the function that were pushed on the stack—looking at the MSDN documentation for ShellExecuteExW.
+We want to look at the parameters for the function that were pushed on the stack.
+Looking at the MSDN documentation for ShellExecuteExW.
 The only "parameter" is a pointer to the SHELLEXECUTEINFOW structure.

 Looking at the structure, the two main parameters we want to look at are LPCSTR lpVerb and LPCSTR lpFile.